shivendr7/delegates_kotlin/readme.md

         After all this, can we use association just like inheritance?
 Yes, Here is where Delegates shine!
         Let’s start with the fun part.
 I will demonstrate how delegates work with adding the functionality of a ToolBar to an Android Activity.

+# Activity2 shows Kotlin's out of box support for delegates